-As we all know that the VMware and VirtualBox are not the only Virtualization software to create virtual Machines on Linux.
+As we all know that the VMware and VirtualBox are not the only Virtualization software to create Virtual Machines on Linux.
 There are few others such as Qemu & KVM.
-These are the most popular command line tools to create virtual or delete virtual machines.
-So, being a command line tools, it becomes very difficult for both professional and beginner users of Linux to handle them.
+These are the most popular command-line tools to create virtual or delete virtual machines.
+So, being a command-line tool, it becomes very difficult for both professional and beginner users of Linux to handle them.
 Since the long command to create and run Virtual Machines on Linux or Ubuntu is hard to remember.
 To solve this problem there are a variety of Virtual Manager tools are available and one of them is the Virt Manager.

 Now, What is the Virt Manager?

-The Virt Manager is an opensource application that is meant to provide Graphical user interface to Virtualization software like QEMU/KVM.
+The Virt Manager is an open-source application that is meant to provide a Graphical user interface to Virtualization software like QEMU/KVM.
 It is particularly meant to manage the Kernel-based Virtual Machine (KVM) using libvirt bin.
 However, other projects such as Xen and LXC (Linux containers) can be managed too.
-It provides users with a summary of their running VMs including live performance and resources utilization stats of them.
+It provides users with a summary of their running VMs including live performance and resource utilization stats of them.

 If you haven’t installed the Qemu on your system, yet, then here is the tutorial on it: Qemu Ubuntu Tutorial

 So, I assumed that you already have the Qemu or KVM on your Ubuntu system.
 And now looking for a way to install the Virt-Manager Virtual machine manager for Ubuntu.